Large Language Model Supply Chain: A Research Agenda: LLM Infrastructure

-\textbf{Challenge II: Avoid Data Poisoning.} Data poisoning attacks~\cite{zhai2023text,schwarzschild2021just,OWASP-LLM} pose severe supply chain risks for LLMs, as attackers can degrade model performance or introduce backdoors~\cite{li2021hidden,yang2023data,abdali2024securing,li2023multi} through corrupted training data, which undermines the integrity and reliability of LLMs.
+\textbf{Challenge II~[\underline{S\&P + SE Perspective}]: Avoid Dataset Poisoning.} Data poisoning attacks~\cite{zhai2023text,schwarzschild2021just,OWASP-LLM} pose severe supply chain risks for LLMs, as attackers can degrade model performance or introduce backdoors~\cite{li2021hidden,yang2023data,abdali2024securing,li2023multi} through corrupted training data, which undermines the integrity and reliability of LLMs.
 Additionally, supply chain attacks targeting the data storage, processing, or distribution infrastructure can facilitate data poisoning or corruption, potentially compromising the entire model development lifecycle.
 Avoiding data poisoning in the supply chain of LLMs presents a multifaceted set of challenges, intricately linked with the broader objectives of data cleaning and curation.

-Crucial opportunities include enhancing data validation, improving provenance tracking, and implementing comprehensive security measures throughout the entire data lifecycle. \begin{itemize}[leftmargin=15pt] \item \textbf{Opportunity: Robust Data Validation.} The first line of defense against data poisoning is robust data validation~\cite{polyzotis2019data,hutchinson2021towards}, a process that is inherently complex due to the vast scale and heterogeneity of datasets used in LLM training.
+\begin{itemize}[leftmargin=15pt] \item \textbf{Opportunity: Data Validation.} The first line of defense against data poisoning is data validation~\cite{polyzotis2019data,hutchinson2021towards}, a process that is inherently complex due to the vast scale and heterogeneity of datasets used in LLM training.
 Effective validation requires sophisticated algorithms capable of detecting anomalies and malicious modifications in the data~\cite{lwakatare2021experiences}, which is a task that becomes exponentially difficult as the data volume and diversity increase~\cite{paleyes2022challenges,shivashankar2022maintainability}.
 The opportunity for progress in robust data validation resides in advancing algorithmic solutions that are capable of nuanced detection of subtle and sophisticated data manipulation attempts.
 These solutions must be scalable enough to manage the expansive datasets characteristic of LLM training, thereby ensuring comprehensive coverage without compromising efficiency.

 \item \textbf{Opportunity: Provenance Tracking.} Provenance tracking, or the ability to trace the origin and history of each data point, becomes paramount in a landscape where data can be compromised at any stage~\cite{xin2021production,rupprecht2020improving,tang2019sac,hutchinson2021towards}.
 Implementing such tracking mechanisms involves not only technical solutions~\cite{namaki2020vamsa} but also organizational policies that ensure data sources are reputable and that data handling practices are transparent~\cite{foundationmodeltransparencyindex} and secure.
 However, establishing a provenance tracking system that is both comprehensive and efficient remains an open problem, given the complexity of LLM supply chains and the potential for data to be aggregated from myriad sources~\cite{longpre2023data,zhang2020said,wang2015big}.